Americans in Paris: Funny, Real Tips from an American Expat

 Just like you would in New York, Los Angeles, or any other major city around the world, be mindful of pickpockets when traveling to Paris for the first time.

-You should be especially vigilant when exploring touristy areas, stopping to observe a street performer, and using mass transit.
+Paris is a safe city, but you should be especially vigilant when exploring touristy areas, stopping to observe a street performer, and using mass transit.
 I recommend a small, cross-body bag for women or an anti-theft backpack in general.

 Best Anti-Theft Travel Bags, Safe Travels, Secure Travel Bags, Best anti theft cross body travel bag, anti theft crossbody travel bag, Best theft proof travel bags, Best anti theft shoulder bag #travelgifts